 Explaining the Ouija Board requires insights from history and psychology.

 Posted May 16, 2012 | Reviewed by Davia Sills

 Mysterious at the time, the game still exerts an uncanny effect.
-But today, most people are unable to naively play the game because, after its debut, Sigmund Freud’s “discovery of the unconscious” fundamentally changed our orientation to our deepest thoughts and emotions.
+But today, most people are unable to naively play the game, because after its debut, Sigmund Freud’s “discovery of the unconscious” fundamentally changed our orientation to our deepest thoughts and emotions.
 His therapeutic method sometimes included free association (not so unlike playing with an Ouija Board).
 But Freud claimed our hidden thoughts for science in the interest of therapy; the irrational, he insisted, would yield to rational explanation.
 “Where id was, there ego shall be,” he famously asserted.
-But the Ouija Board, by contrast, stands as a relic of that era when popular uneasiness grew proportionately just as modern empirical science gained in confidence and explanatory power.
+But the Ouija Board, by contrast, stands as a relic of that era when popular uneasiness grew proportionately, just as modern empirical science gained in confidence and explanatory power.

 The Ouija Board’s continued success depends on two things, neither of them a secret or arising from malign spirits.
-The first factor is the participants’ suspension of disbelief coupled with clever deception in manipulating the planchette: say it another way, “play.”
+The first factor is the participants’ suspension of disbelief coupled with clever deception in manipulating the planchette: Say it another way, “play.”
 Sometimes, of course, the answers that players hope for are an open secret, and fellow game players cooperate to help fulfill a wish.
 Ouija players know this kind of insider conspiracy well.

 Here’s how ideomotor action works.
-The planchette may seem to drag our hands along as it selects letters that spell out words, but it happens that muscular action does not always arise out of deliberate will or volition, or in fact, even upon our awareness.
+The planchette may seem to drag our hands along as it selects letters that spell out words, but it happens that muscular action does not always arise out of deliberate will or volition or, in fact, even upon our awareness.
 Our keen expectations for a certain outcome will sometimes direct the movements of our arms and hands as the planchette glides easily on felt-covered feet.
 This happens at a level that lies below our conscious attention.
-“Dousing” sticks or “divining” rods which also appear to move strangely on their own work in exactly this way by amplifying muscle movements.
+“Dousing” sticks or “divining” rods, which also appear to move strangely on their own, work in exactly this way by amplifying muscle movements.

-I’ve written about the Ouija Board before, and afterward I heard plenty from an adamant few who didn’t like the news that there are no such things as ghosts.
+I’ve written about the Ouija Board before, and afterward, I heard plenty from an adamant few who didn’t like the news that there are no such things as ghosts.
 In response, I offered them this simple test of paranormal claims.
-Try inviting the Ouija believer to wear a blindfold; then quietly rotate the game a half turn.
+Try inviting the Ouija believer to wear a blindfold, then quietly rotate the game a half turn.
 Then ask some mischievous questions of your own devising.
 (Be nice, now.)
-If your subject has memorized the position of the letters or the YES and NO answers (on purpose or not) I promise you amusing and instructive results.
+If your subject has memorized the position of the letters or the "Yes" and "No" answers (on purpose or not), I promise you amusing and instructive results.